Executive Director and Founder

 Because of her experience with breast cancer, she has a passion for life and continues to educate as many women as possible of this potential but treatable disease.

-Each year since the launching of the program, Ms. Taylor-Newby and members of WARR have traveled to Jamaica at least twice a year to work with the women on the island.
+Each year since the launching of the program, Ms. Taylor-Newby and members of WARR have traveled to Jamaica on a yearly basis to work with the women on the island.
 April 2005 to present she took several doctors and nurses from the United States to Jamaica on a medical mission which was a great success.

 Mr. Luke Lawal has been with United Bank for almost 12 years as Vice President and Relationship Manager in their Corporate Lending Division.